Rated Excellent on Trustpilot

-Looking for the perfect chocolate chip cookie recipe?
-Look no further.
+Looking for the perfect recipe for chocolate chip cookies?
+Look no further!

-These cookies are the absolute pinnacle of perfection – buttery, rich, chewy on the outside and gooey on the inside – ideal for any family gathering, afternoon tea or weekend treat.
+These cookies are the absolute pinnacle of perfection - buttery, rich, chewy on the outside and gooey on the inside.
+Ideal for any family gathering, afternoon tea or weekend treat.
+They also make a perfect gift for anyone with a sweet tooth!

 This recipe makes 12 cookies, but can simply be doubled or tripled to cater for any occasion!